-In December 2022, the national level of unemployment was reported at 1.6 per cent, compared with 1.5 per cent in Sparebanken Møre's main market of operation, the county of Møre og Romsdal.
-The low unemployment level and tight labour market put further upward pressure on wages and prices.
+Unemployment levels in Norway remain low.
+In December 2023, the national level of registered unemployment was 1.9 per cent, compared to 1.7 per cent in the county of Møre og Romsdal.

-Norges Bank delivered rate-hikes in both their November- and December meetings, both of 0.25 percentage points to a policy rate of 2.75 per cent at year-end.
-The published policy rate path from Norges Bank indicates one more hike, probably in their March 2023 meeting, and a policy rate of 3 per cent by the end of 2023.
+In December, Norges Bank delivered a rate-hike of 0.25 percentage points to a policy rate of 4.5 per cent.
+The policy rate path indicates that the policy rate will stay at 4.5 per cent for the larger part of 2024.

-Twelve-months national growth in household loan debt is declining and growth is reported at 4.2 per cent by December 2022.
-National housing prices have increased by 0.2 per cent in December 2022, seasonally adjusted, and are up 1.5 per cent in 2022.
-We expect to see a moderate decline in house prices in 2023.
-Growth in household debt is expected to further dampen due to the increase in mortgage interest rate levels and increase in household costs.
+National twelve-months growth in household loan debt is declining and reported at 3.3 per cent in November 2023.
+This is the lowest growth level since the mid 1990's.
+National housing prices increased by 0.2 per cent in December 2023, seasonally adjusted, and are up by 0.5 per cent the last twelve months.

-We expect unemployment levels, both on national level and in the county of Møre og Romsdal, to increase somewhat in the coming quarters, but still stay at low levels.
+The Board expects to see a further dampened growth in household debt going forward, due to both the increase in mortgage interest rate levels and a general increase in household costs.
+Unemployment levels, both on a national level and in the county of Møre og Romsdal, are expected to increase somewhat in the coming quarters, but still stay at low levels.
+The Board also expects to see a moderate decline in housing prices in the first quarters of 2024.